AdobeDocs/cc-everywhere/src/pages/guides/concepts/client-based-entitlement-onboarding.md

   return {
     clientAccessToken: tokenData.clientAccessToken,
     tokenExpiryTimestampMs: tokenData.tokenExpiryTimestampMs,
-    userGuid: tokenData.tokenId
+    userGuid: tokenData.userGuid
   };
 }
 ```

 ## Step 6: Enable Client-Side Integration

-1. Ensure your application can call your backend service
+1. Configure your application to call your backend service
 2. Implement token refresh logic that triggers before expiry
 3. Configure your application to use the project's client ID, client secret, and scope for MPS API calls